 In July 1955 the range was expanded with the addition of the Isis.

 Available as both a saloon and Traveller, the Isis was virtually identical with the Oxford from the windscreen rearwards, with a lengthened front end structure which, in the opinion of many in the motoring media of those days, gave the car a rather ungainly appearance when viewed from certain angles.

 While much of the bodywork of the Morris Isis was identical to both the Oxford and the Cowley, the Isis had been fitted with a sporty looking mesh backing to its front grille (actually introduced a few weeks earlier), which quickly distinguished it from the Oxford when viewed head-on.

 To give the impression of luxury, the Isis was fitted with a more sumptuous interior that included glove boxes on each side of a restyled instrument panel, and re-positioned switchgear which could now be more easily reached by the driver.

-Another major update came in September of the same year when the rather angular Traveller bodywork gave way to a completely re-styled estate car rear end.
-The estate car was now based more closely on the saloon body and came with four doors.
+Another major update came in September of the same year when the rather angular Traveller bodywork gave way to a two door estate car completely re-styled rear end.
+The wooden trim was still in evidence, looking a lot more symmetricak in the two door format

 Ultimately, although it remained in production for the three years between 1955 until 1958 the Isis was no more successful than its predecessor, the Six, had been, although it had a much more distinguished look.